Techtonica/curriculum/projects/weather-app.md

 ### Frameworks

 - Backend: ExpressJS
-- Frontend: React (we suggest that you use create-react-app)
+- Frontend: React (using Vite)

 ### Libraries/Tools

 - NodeJS
 - Express
 - Postman
-- Create-React-APP
+- Vite
 - Fetch

 ### Primary Goals

+1. Connect to 3rd party API
+2. Parse JSON and display data using React
+3. Create dynamic API requests with user input
+4. Learn how to use and modify code from a template

-This assignment will check for proficiency in: NodeJS, ExpressJS, and how connect your backend with the frontend
+This assignment will check for proficiency in: NodeJS, ExpressJS, and how connect your backend with the frontend.

 (We will cover Database, API testing, and CRUD in future assessments.)